 We are committed to making sure that the children are able to interact safely and with minimal risk when using technology within the nursery.
 At Clowns we monitor the devices, filter the content and use technology to transform teaching and learning in a safe way.
 Please see our Online Safety policy below:

 At home the same kinds of monitoring and filtering can be achieved as those we employ at Clowns.
+However, the increase in mobile technology and apps is causing issues for a small number of children.
 Here is a selection of weblinks that we know have great information for parents, teachers and children:

 Childnet